hansal1025/hansal1025/README.md

 - 👋 Hi, I’m @hansal1025
-- 👀 I’m interested in Machine Learning and Artificial Intelligence.
+- 👀 I’m interested in Mechatronics and Cyber-Physical System.
-- 🌱 I’m currently learning in IBDP-2.
+- 🌱 I’m currently learning in First Year of my Mechanical Engineering.
-- 📓 I’m looking to learn coding languages like Python & C++.
 - 📫 How to reach me kachharahansal@gmail.com.

 <!---